Safari Ranking: 1 = Ok, 5 = Excellent

 Please note that the above is an indication of the general conditions

-Namibia - a great introduction to self drive safaris
+Namibia - the home of self drive safaris

 Namibia is a perfect starting point for anyone who wants to tour independently in Africa.
 It has everything for a perfect self drive holiday, from good roads to epic wildlife and landscape viewing.
 The destination is best travelled by vehicle, as it allows you to make your way through the regions, seeing every view as it comes.
 You wouldn't get half the experience if you were to do it any other way.